kbroman/Talk_OpenAccess/ReadMe.md

 ### Talk on &ldquo;Open access publishing: A research&rsquo;s perspective&rdquo;

-These are slides for a talk that I will give for a symposium on open access publishing, organized by the
+These are slides (_in preparation_) for a talk that I will give for a symposium on open access publishing, organized by the
 [Ebling Library](http://ebling.library.wisc.edu),
 [UW&ndash;Madison](http://www.wisc.edu), on 24 Oct 2013.